TechsAvey2024/Living-Life-On-The-Veg/README.md

 The business goals for this website are:

-1. To advise users on how to eat well and live a good life on a budget
+1. To advise users on how to grow food and herbs and live a good life on a budget
-2. To inspire users to learn to grow foods and learn recipes to improve there lifestyle
+2. To inspire users to learn about different foods and learn about the human body to improve there lifestyle
 3. Earn commission from links provided (cookbooks, healthy diet plans, products)
 4. Build a database of users to send future information & content to, thus furthering the reach of the author.

 The user goals of this website are:
-1. As a first-time visitor, I want to easily find useful information & tips for healthy diets.
+1. As a first-time visitor, I want to easily find useful information & tips for growing food and herbs.
-2. As a first-time visitor, I want to find inspiration for planning healthy meals.
+2. As a first-time visitor, I want to find inspiration for planning growing food.
 3. As a first-time visitor, I want to find a helpful guide about the human body.
 4. As a recurring or first-time visitor, I want to find recommendations from a trusted source for cookbooks/healthy diets/products.
 5. As a recurring or first-time visitor, to easily find affiliate pages from the author, with even more inspiration available.